Know Your Status!

 Testing is provided at Keystone Community Health Services located at 111 Chambers Hill Drive, Suite 102, Chambersburg, PA 17201.

-Walk-in testing is available Monday through Friday 9:00 am to 11 am, and 1 pm to 3 pm.
-Other times are available by appointment.
+Walk-in testing is available Monday through Friday 9:00 am to 11 am, and 1 pm to 3 pm, as time allows.
+We recommend making an appointment to ensure we can see you at your preferred date and time.

 Testing is done by oral swab and requires no blood draw.
 Testing includes education about preventing HIV infection.
 Call (717) 709-7909 for more information or to schedule an appointment.